eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     methods established in the User's account during activation, see [Section 6.5.3](#653-wallet-instance-activation).

-3. The EUDI Wallet Unit authenticates the EUDI Wallet Provider, meaning that the EUDI Wallet Unit is sure that it is dealing with the genuine EUDI Wallet Provider.
+3. The Wallet Unit authenticates the Wallet Provider, meaning that the Wallet Unit is sure that it is dealing with the genuine Wallet Provider.
 This must be ensured by the Wallet Provider.
 The ARF does not specify how this trust relationship can be satisfied.

-4. The EUDI Wallet Provider authenticates the EUDI Wallet Unit.
+4. The Wallet Provider authenticates the Wallet Unit.
-    This means that the EUDI Wallet Provider is sure that the EUDI Wallet Instance is indeed a true instance of their EUDI Wallet Solution, and not a fake app.
+    This means that the Wallet Provider is sure that the EUDI Wallet Instance is indeed a true instance of their EUDI Wallet Solution, and not a fake app.
 This must be ensured by the Wallet Provider.
 The ARF does not specify how this trust relationship can